studio2aoe/aoec/README.md

   sampleRate: AUDIO_CONTEXT.sampleRate
 })
 ```

-- Install from NPM is not supported yet.

 ### Construct aoec and set generators
 - Constructor Aoec() needs three arguments: `audioContext`, `buffsize`, and `generatorSet`